Biden goes after GOP on book bans, school funding at Teacher of the Year event

 President Biden took aim at GOP education policies during a Monday event at the White House celebrating 2023 Teacher of the Year Rebecka Peterson.

-Peterson, a calculus teacher at Union High School in Tulsa, Okla., was celebrated at the White House with speeches from Briden, Education Secretary Miguel Cardona and first lady Jill Biden.
+Peterson, a calculus teacher at Union High School in Tulsa, Okla., was celebrated at the White House with speeches from Biden, Education Secretary Miguel Cardona and first lady Jill Biden.

 Biden celebrated Peterson, a Swedish-Iranian immigrant who came to the U.S. when she was a child, and her accomplishments, including raising the pass rate in her classroom from 50 percent to 87 percent.